 National and international provider organizations have broadly elucidated ethical practice guidelines and codes of conduct for their professional members.
 However, few have considered unique guidelines or ethics of psychedelic practices.
 This webinar will discuss current ethical considerations and existing codes of conduct or community guidelines for psychedelic practice.

-December 9, 2021 Standing at the Gates: Provider Training, Requirements, and Stigma within Psychedelic Assisted Therapy
+Session 10: Standing at the Gates: Provider Training, Requirements, and Stigma within Psychedelic Assisted Therapy with Ingmar Gorman, PhD

 A consideration in psychedelic-assisted therapy is who administers the treatment.
 The burgeoning landscape of training and licensing of psychedelic-assisted therapy will have many aspects to consider.
 Federal prohibition of psychedelics limits trainees’ ability to have firsthand experiences with psychedelics and training models do not require such experiences.
 Requirements that only licensed professionals may provide such treatment limits broader access to training, devalues the work of indigenous experts, and ignores “underground” practices where many experienced individuals operate.
 At present, licensed professionals offering psychedelic integration therapy risk stigma and potentially draw scrutiny from their state licensing boards.
 This webinar will explore current training models, potential licensing requirements for psychedelic therapy, and the stigma attached to providers who operate in this space.